claire-west/svstudio-manual/docs/advanced/groups.md

     Modifying a Group
 </video>

-Group instances are treated as separate vocal lines, and therefore do not smoothly transition between one another even when directly adjacent to notes from another group or the parent track.
+Group instances are treated as separate phrases and therefore do not smoothly transition between one another, even when directly adjacent to notes from another group or the parent track.

 ## Pitch Offset